I used to think I was busy.

 Anyway, you’re probably all like, “That’s awesome, but what they hell does this have to do with shrimp and quinoa?”
 Hi, Point, I’ll find you eventually, I promise.

 The truth is, we all feel busy.
 If you ask 100 people on a scale of 1-10 how busy they felt, I betcha at least 90 of them would pick numbers North of eight.
 And whether you are one of those people who juggles a million balls or one who gets overwhelmed when you can’t just focus on one thing at a time, life is crazy for all of us.
 And that’s why we are all so drawn to ways to simplify the everyday tasks of our life.
 And one of those is definitely food.
 Why else would 30 Minute Meals be so popular?
 Or, you know, the microwave?
 I think people so often feel like fast food has to be one of two things: McDonalds or flavorless.
-But I’m a huge believer that you can make fast food that is flavorful, simple and totally healthy.
+But I’m a huge believer that you can make quick and easy recipes that are flavorful, simple and totally healthy.

 This is one of those recipes.
 You can go from no-food to food in 15 minutes.
 And you get a ton of flavor, a ton of protein, and a touch of decadence.
 I think dishes like this help make our crazy busy world feel a little more in control.